-As you start going downhill, decrease electric assistance level first (for example, back from TOUR to ECO) and then upshift mechanical gears (right control on the handlebar).
+As you start going downhill, decrease the electric assistance level first (for example, back from TOUR to ECO) and then upshift mechanical gears (right control on the handlebar).
 This will allow you to pedal slower, but with more force.

-As you are riding along, changing gears and adjusting assistance levels, how do you stop?
+As you are riding along, changing gears, and adjusting assistance levels, how do you stop?

 To prepare to stop, remember to start shifting into easier mechanical gears while pedaling as you slow down.
 It is a good practice to remain in the correct gear prior to stopping.
 Adjust the electric assistance level as well before you stop.
 Although, this can also be done while already stationary.

-Dos and don’ts on switching gears
+Dos and don’ts when switching gears